Jumio/mobile-sdk-ios/docs/integration_guide.md

 #### Instant Feedback
 The use of Instant Feedback provides immediate end user feedback by performing a usability check on any image the user took and prompting them to provide a new image immediately if this image is not usable, for example because it is too blurry.
 Please refer to the [JumioRejectReason table](#class-jumiorejectreason) for a list of all reject possibilities.

+## Local Models for JumioDocfinder

+If you are using our JumioDocFinder.xcframework, you can download our encrypted models and add them to your bundle from [here](https://cdn.mobile.jumio.ai/model/classifier_on_device_ep_99_float16_quant.enc) and [here](https://cdn.mobile.jumio.ai/model/normalized_ensemble_passports_v2_float16_quant.enc).

+We recommend to download the files and add them to your project without changing their names (the same way you add Localization files).
+This will save two network requests on runntime to download these files.

 # Data Analysis
 You can enable or disable data analysis by calling `sdk.giveDataDogConsent(enabled: Bool)`.
 By default, data analysis is enabled.